njjkgeerts/ember-uploader-rails/README.md

 The Ember team, its contributors and community for being awesome.
 Also thank you to [Erik Bryn](http://twitter.com/ebryn) and the contributors behind [ember-model](http://github.com/ebryn/ember-model) as well as [TJ Holowaychuk](http://twitter.com/tjholowaychuk) for [component/upload](http://github.com/component/upload).

 ## License
-Copyright (c) 2014 Joshua Borton
+Copyright (c) 2014 Joshua Borton.
+Rails package by Nick Geerts.
 Licensed under the MIT license.